-Repairs are the landlord’s responsibility, but if the tenant or resident caused the damage, the landlord can ask them to arrange or pay for repairs.
+Repairs are the landlord’s responsibility, but if the tenant or resident caused the damage, including, where relevant, damage to common areas or chattels within a common area, the landlord can ask them to arrange or pay for repairs.

 It is important for all parties to take note of any phone calls reporting the need for repairs and where possible communicate information about repairs in writing, and to keep copies for future reference.

 Lessors/landlords also have a responsibility to respond to repair requests promptly.

 If a lessor/landlord does not respond to a written request for repairs or maintenance within a reasonable timeframe a tenant may serve a breach notice on the landlord.
 If the lessor/landlord continues to ignore the issue the tenant may make an application to the Magistrates Court for an order that the necessary repairs or maintenance be undertaken.
 If the lack of repairs and/or maintenance mean that part of the property is unable to be used the tenant can also ask the court for a rent reduction until the necessary repairs or maintenance are completed.

 Advice on what to do if the property is fully or partially destroyed, managing rental and bond payments and who needs to organise clean up and repairs is covered in our factsheets: